jaredpalmer/formik/docs/api/formik.md

 `onBlur` event handler.
 Useful for when you need to track whether an input has been `touched` or not.
 This should be passed to `<input onBlur={handleBlur} ... />`

-DOM-only.
-Use `setFieldTouched` in React Native.

 #### `handleChange: (e: React.ChangeEvent<any>) => void`

 General input change event handler.
 This will update the `values[key]` where `key` is the event-emitting input's `name` attribute.
 If the `name` attribute is not present, `handleChange` will look for an input's `id` attribute.
 Note:
 "input" here means all HTML inputs.

-DOM-only.
-Use `setFieldValue` in React Native.

 #### `handleReset: () => void`